Canel420/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 * 3-set_bit.c - Function that sets the value of a bit to 1 at a given index.

 * 4-clear_bit.c - Function that sets the value of a bit to 0 at a given index.

+* 5-flip_bits.c function that returns the number of bits you would need to flip to get from one number to another.